atlasphp/Atlas.Orm/docs/record-sets.md

 $matchingRecords = $threadRecordSet->getAllBy(['author_id' => '5']);
 ```

-## Removing
+## Removing Records from RecordSets

-You can remove Records by their column values.
+You can remove Records from a RecordSet by their column values.
+This does NOT
+delete the Record from the database; only from the RecordSet.

 ```php
 <?php